CONSULTATION FEE RANGE

 - Proof of Illinois residency.

 - Fingerprint receipt.
-Here is a list of fingerprinting vendors.
-Contact them beforehand to make sure they do Medical Cannabis fingerprinting.
+Contact a fingerprinting vendor beforehand to make sure they do Medical Cannabis fingerprinting.
 Also, remember to bring the Fingerprint Consent Form to your appointment.
-You will need to add the Transaction Control Number (TCN) to the form.
+You must add the Transaction Control Number (TCN) to the form.

 - Benefit Verification Letter from the Social Security Administration or DD-214.
 This is for applicants who are applying with reduced application fees.